 - "Twain Resolution" changes the spatial resolution of the scans.
 Choices are 36, 48, 60, 72, 96, 144 and 192 DPI. - "Light Path" chooses between reflection and transmission modes on the scanner.
+Light path shall be selected in reflective mode for LD-V1 films. - LD-V1 films are to be placed on the orange side during scanning.

-• "Auto Detect whether Scanner Rotates Image" enables software to rotate the image 90° to match the display with the scanner information.
-This feature is used for some scanner drivers which would auto rotate the image without rotating the device information (e.g. Epson\ used in conjunction with Windows XP).
+"Auto Detect whether Scanner Rotates Image" enables software to rotate the image 90° to match the display with the scanner information.
+This feature is used for some scanner drivers which would auto rotate the image without rotating the device information (e.g. Epson used in conjunction with Windows XP).

-- "Detect whether Scanner Rotates Image" manually forces the detection of image rotation when the automatic feature is disabled. - "Scanner Rotates Image" manually forces the scanner to rotate the displayed image 90°. - O "Options" displays a new window with various choices.
-Among others, the user can enable 24-bit rgb images (not recommended for film dosimetry) and "Allow any image resolution" Remember fullframe, high resolution images can get very large and slow down an analysis.
+- "Detect whether Scanner Rotates Image" manually forces the detection of image rotation when the automatic feature is disabled. - "Scanner Rotates Image" manually forces the scanner to rotate the displayed image 90°. - "Options" displays a new window with various choices.
+Among others, the user can enable 24-bit rgb images (not recommended for film dosimetry) and "Allow any image resolution" Remember full- frame, high resolution images can get very large and slow down an analysis.